microsoft/msquic/docs/v1/SetCallbackHandler.md

 SetCallbackHandler function
 ======

-Sets the application context and callback function pointer for the API handle.
+Sets the application context and callback function pointer for the API object.

 # Syntax